Legal Considerations for Remote Developers Hiring: Contract Terms, IP Rights, & More

 Nowadays, there are a couple of options to arrange international payments.
 They all have pros and cons.
 Commonly used are:

 2. TransferMate.
-No charges from a sender for international payments.
+There are no charges from a sender for international payments.
 Currently available in the USA, Canada, and several European countries.

 Payment model